-Claim handling practices do not compel claimants to institute litigation, in cases of clear liability and coverage, to recover amounts due under policies but offering substantially less than is due under the policy.
+Claim handling practices do not compel claimants to institute litigation, in cases of clear liability and coverage, to recover amounts due under policies by offering substantially less than is due under the policy.

-Claim practices of each SC shall correspond with those followed for voluntary business, and SCs shall, in accordance with the Performance Standards and Best Practices:
+Claim practices of each ARC shall correspond with those followed for voluntary business, and ARCs shall, in accordance with the Performance Standards and Best Practices:

-Effectuate prompt, fair and equitable settlements of claims in which liability is reasonably clear.
+Effectuate prompt, fair, and equitable settlements of claims in which liability is reasonably clear.

-In the handling of residual market claims, SCs shall not:
+In the handling of residual market claims, ARCs shall not:

-Fail to promptly settle claims, where liability is reasonably clear, under one portion of the policy coverage in order to influence settlements under other portions of the policy coverage.
+Fail to promptly settle claims, where liability is reasonably clear, under one portion of the policy coverage, in order to influence settlements under other portions of the policy coverage.

-- 3. Performance Standards References - a.
+a.
 Standard I.B.4.c.: Physical Damage Prompt Evaluation and Settlement b.
 Standard II.A.7.a.: Bodily Injury - Cases in Suit c.
 Standard III.F.1.g.: PIP Claim Payment

-SCs shall have a litigation management program designed to bring cases to the earliest conclusion at a reasonable value.
+ARCs shall have a litigation management program designed to bring cases to the earliest conclusion at a reasonable value.

-SCs shall have a litigation management program designed to bring cases to the earliest conclusion at a reasonable value.
+ARCs shall have a litigation management program designed to bring cases to the earliest conclusion at a reasonable value.

-SCs should have a litigation management program designed to bring cases to the earliest conclusion at a reasonable value.
+ARCs should have a litigation management program designed to bring cases to the earliest conclusion at a reasonable value.